The dollarisation of party primaries: A new normal

 Pursuant to the time table released by the Independent National Electoral Commission (INEC) all the registered political parties in Nigeria commenced plans towards holding their party primaries that will produce candidates for the 2023 general election.
 So far it has been the case of a mix of the good, the bad, the ugly and the out right despicable, all pointing to the fact that Nigerians are yet to learn from the pitfalls of the past and appreciate the true essence of democracy.
 The 4th republic is now more than 21 years old and instead of our democratic institutions getting better; we are now being confronted with “new normals” in a collective pretentious bid to elect those that will take over the reins of government in 2023.

 All eyes are focused on the two major political parties, APC and PDP.
 Peter Obi, formerly of PDP resigned and is now the Presidential candidate of the Labour party.
 The primaries of the Labour party went smoothly and not much was heard of the open display of moral decadence by the delegates.
 However, we cannot say the same of the PDP that held its primaries for their aspirants who are vying for the offices of the President, governor and other positions.
 News from the various states of the federation are replete with vote-buying and capture of delegates with the use of the United States of America dollars.
 The naira wept.
+In fact, the news was rife that at the PDP presidential primaries held in Abuja last Saturday each delegates was bribed to the tune of between of $30,000 and $50,000.
 It was a dollar rain in Abuja that had never been seen before.
 To the discerning, it was obvious that the politicians (probably in connivance with dishonest bankers) had mopped up enough dollars preparatory to the party primaries.
 What a demented set of people!!

 Meanwhile, the serious-minded industrialists, manufacturers and genuine businessmen were going through the harrowing torture of buying dollars in the black market at more than N620 to a dollar’ consequentially causing a sharp increase in the prices of manufactured and imported products that affect the everyday man.